AnimusUNO/installer/docs/reference/flask_chat_bridge_architecture.md

 ## Conclusion

-The Flask-based chat bridge provides the perfect balance of architectural benefits and implementation simplicity for the Sanctum system.
+The Flask-based chat bridge provides the perfect balance of architectural benefits and implementation simplicity for the Animus system.
 By eliminating the PHP technology mismatch and unnecessary enterprise-level complexity, you get:

 - **Clean separation** between chat and control interfaces
 - **Python-native integration** with existing infrastructure